 Transferring concurrent credits

-If a student does not yet have a BS or BA degree, a graduate degree is not granted until the bachelor’s degree is awarded.
+If a student does not yet have the BA degree, a graduate degree is not granted until the bachelor’s degree is awarded.
+The graduate credential will be awarded at the same time or after the undergraduate degree is conferred.

 Language Requirement

 Satisfying the MA TESL/AL Language Requirement may require additional coursework.
 The spirit of this requirement is that students, before they graduate, will have had a language-learning experience either in the recent past or concurrent with working toward their degree.
-All students are required to submit a Language Requirement Form indicating how this requirement is to be met signed by your assigned program advisor or major professor and submitted to the Graduate Program Staff Assistant for approval by the Director of Graduate Education in order to receive acknowledgement on your official academic record that a language requirement has been met.
+All students are required to submit a Language Requirement Form indicating how this requirement is to be met or has been met signed by your assigned program advisor/major professor and submitted to the Graduate Program Administrative Assistant (englgrad@iastate.edu) for approval by the Director of Graduate Education in order to receive acknowledgement on your official academic record that a language requirement has been met.

 Native speakers of English